-Research from the Institute for Economics and Peace measures the level of military build-up around the world.
+Research and analysis from the Institute for Economics and Peace measured the improvement of global militarisation levels in 2019.

 A key finding from the 2019 Global Peace Index (GPI) shows that the Militarisation domain had the largest improvement of the three GPI domains.